The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![Shukuchi](https://xivapi.com/i/002000/002905_hr1.png)\
 **Shukuchi**

 Moves you quickly to a target location chosen by you.
 Has two charges.
-Has a charge time of 60 seconds per charge, but a charge is also granted by the use of a two-mudra ninjutsu.
+Has a charge time of 60 seconds per charge, but a charge is also granted by the use of a two-mudra Ninjutsu.
 Has a range of 20 yalms.

 ![SecondWind](https://xivapi.com/i/000000/000821_hr1.png)\
 **Second Wind**